Preemption in Go: an introduction

 As said in the comments, asyncPreempt spills all registers to save the context, and gets into asyncPreempt2, which in turn goes into gopreempt_m, that will act as if the goroutine just called runtime.Gosched().

 If we simplify things a little, we can say that when the runtime requests synchronous preemption and poisons the stack guard, it also prepares for asynchronous preemption.
-The goroutine has around 10 microseconds to get preempted, or the SIGURG signal will be sent to its thread.
+The goroutine has around 10 milliseconds to get preempted, or the SIGURG signal will be sent to its thread.

 I hope this cleared things up a little.
 Now go have fun!